myzlab/k-search-v2-docs/docs/sql-functions/aggregate-functions/count-kcolumn.md

 ## Definition

-The `count` method allows you to add a `COUNT(expression)` function to the query.
+The `count` method allows you to add the `COUNT(expression)` function to the query.
 The `COUNT(expression)` function returns the number of rows returned by a [`SELECT`](/docs/select-statement/select/introduction) statement.
 However, it does not consider NULL values in the expression.

 There are 2 ways to call this method: